rfbatista/rfbatista.github.io/content/posts/find-replace-neovim/index.md

-title = "Quick tip: Find and replace with Neovim" date = "2023-12-03" tags = ["neovim"] draft = false
+title = "Quick tip: Find and replace with Neovim" date = "2023-12-03" tags = ["neovim"] categories = ["post"] draft = false
 +++

-In this article I describe how to replace some word on multiple files in neovim.
-The first step is to use `:Telescope live_grep` to search for what you want to replace:
+In this article I describe how to replace some word on multiple files using neovim.

+Use `:Telescope live_grep` to search for what you want to replace:

 ![](./1.png)